Rev. Dr. Dennis VoskuilSenior Research Fellow

-The Rev. Dr. Dennis Voskuil began serving Hope College as interim president in August 2017.
+The Rev. Dr. Dennis Voskuil began serving Hope College as interim president in August 2017 and concluded his service in June 2019.
+Dennis is currently a Senior Research Fellow at the Van Raalte Institute.

 He began his career at Hope as an assistant professor of religion in 1977.
 He became an associate professor of religion in 1982 and a full professor of religion in 1988.
 He was tenured in 1983 and became chair of the religion department in 1984, serving as chair until 1990 and again from 1992–94.